Welcome to the Hertfordshire Health Walks

 Hertfordshire Health Walks is a countywide initiative of free, led walks and is coordinated by Countryside Management Service (CMS).
 It aims to help promote walking and encourage more people (all ages, backgrounds and abilities) to get outdoors, get more active and reap the benefits.

-The Hertfordshire Health Walks schemes have around 200 trained volunteers leading a programme of 40-50 walks a week in six main areas: Dacorum, Watford & Three Rivers, St Albans City & District, North Herts, Hertsmere & East Herts.
+The Hertfordshire Health Walks schemes have around 250 trained volunteers leading a programme of 60 walks a week in seven main areas: Dacorum, Watford & Three Rivers, St Albans City & District, North Herts, Hertsmere, East Herts and Welwyn Hatfield.
 We work in partnership with a variety of organisations throughout the county as well as forming part of the national campaign, Walking for Health (WfH).

 Visit Our Health Walks for more information on each individual scheme, with easy-print black and white versions of the current leaflets also available.
 Maps of a selection of the walks are available on the Walk4Life website.